Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 If you don’t have a car, no worries!
 Public transport runs from Barcelona to Tossa de Mar.

 There is a direct bus from Estació del Nord (Barcelona) that takes 1 h 20 mins.
 In summer, this bus departs more or less every hour and costs around 13 € one way.
-In winter, the frequency drops to 2 or 3 buses per day.
+In winter, the frequency drops to 3-4 buses a day.

 🚊 By train